 The National Council for Osteopathic Research (NCOR) was established in 2003 to provide leadership and unity in osteopathic research development.
-NCOR aims to improve the osteopathic evidence base by fostering research, increasing research capacity and capability within the osteopathic profession, and raising the profile of osteopathic and osteopathic relevant research findings.
+NCOR aims to improve the osteopathic evidence base using different means including providing strategic leadership and collaboration, engagement and education, communication, development and sustainability.
+More information on NCOR’s strategy here.

 NCOR is a coalition of stakeholder organisations concerned with the quality of osteopathic patient care.